| Confucianism Confucianism, major system of thought in China, developed

 inner harmony.
 Hs¨¹n-tzu was the main exponent of ritualism

+in Confucianism.
 After a brief period of eclipse in the 3rd century BC, Confucianism

 was revived during the Han dynasty (206 BC-AD 220).
 The Confucian